DMS 60D: CRITIQUE & PATHOLOGY IV

 Description

-Interpretation and critique of normal and abnormal anatomy with correlation of didactic, clinical and image information.
-Written and oral case presentations with emphasis on obstetrical subjects.
+Fourth course in the critique and pathology series.
+Continuation of DMS 60C.
+Includes critique of normal and abnormal anatomical images of pediatrics and second and third trimester obstetrics.
+Emphasis on the clinical presentation of pediatric and female patients.
 Intended for students in the Diagnostic Medical Sonography Program; enrollment is limited to students accepted in the program.

 Course Objectives